scalafx/scalafx.github.io/_docs/properties.md

 ### Adding Listeners

-Value of property can be observed adding a listener.
-The listener is added passing a closure to `onChange` method:
+The value of a property can be observed by adding a listener.
+The listener is added by passing a closure to the `onChange` method:

 ```scala
 speed.onChange { (source, oldValue, newValue) => doSomething() }

 ```
-The first argument to the closure is a reference of the property that changes, the other two are the old and the new value.
+The first argument to the closure is a reference to the changed property, the other two are the old and the new value.

-Let's create a property with a listener that prints the old and new values then change the property value a couple of times to see what happens:
+Let's create a property with a listener that prints the old and new values, then change the property's value a few times to see what happens:

 ```scala
   val speed = new DoubleProperty(this, "speed", 55) {